-We hope that, if you have a problem, you will use our practice complaints procedure.
+We hope that, if you have a problem, in the first instance you will give us the opportunity to put it right.
+If you still wish to raise a complaint you will use our practice complaints procedure.
 We believe this will give us the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know in writing as soon as possible – ideally within a matter of days or at most a few weeks – because this will enable us to have details of your complaint:

 - Within 6 months of the incident that caused the problem.